mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 > * resolves with a JSON object.
 > * rejects with an [Error](#error).

-This is a shortcut to get a connection from pool, execute a query and release connection.
+This is a shortcut to get a connection from pool, execute a batch and release connection.

 ```javascript
 const mariadb = require('mariadb');